gj0706/DataVisualization/README.md

+## Project2 description:

+Project2 for course CS5331.
+It is a project on interactive text, network and geospatial visualization.
+The project is a web-based application in javascript, html, and D3

 ## Project1 description:

 Project1 for course CS5331.
 It is an individual project on interactive time series data visualization.
 The project is a web-based application in javascript, html, and D3